 Richard is the co-founder and Executive Director of Food Connects.
-He has been leading food system development work in the Windham County area for the past eight years.
+He has been leading food system development work in the Windham County area since 2008.
 He is a member of the Vermont Farm to Plate Steering Committee as well as the Vermont Farm to School Steering Committee.

 Richard holds a M.A. from SIT Graduate Institute in Sustainable Development with a focus on Food Security for Vermont, as well as a Graduate Certificate in Nonprofit Management from Marlboro College Graduate School.
 Berkfield was named one of Vermont’s Rising Stars by Vermont Business Magazine in 2014.
 He and his family enjoy growing and preparing as much of their own food as possible, though as work demands increase, he better understands the saying that "The cobbler’s children have no shoes."

 As Food Connects’ Farm to School Program Manager, Kate supports member schools in their efforts to bring Farm to School programming to their students.
 This includes working with Child Nutrition Professionals to source local product as well as school administration and educators around Farm to School curriculum and school gardens.
 Kate holds a Master’s degree in Public Health and has been trained as a community organizer and health educator.
 She has spent ample time working both on farms and in restaurants, so understands the realities of these demanding careers.
 Before joining the Food Connects team, Kate worked for a prevention coalition based at Leland & Gray and enjoys connecting with youth to promote healthy lifestyle choices.
 In her free time, Kate enjoys trail running and hiking with her dogs.